 Installation Process of Spray Foam Insulation

 The installation of spray foam insulation is done with great care.
 It is applied in thin layers, allowing each layer to expand and stick well to the walls.
-This method avoids problems like bowing in drywall or the insulation not hardening properly.
+This method avoids problems like bowing in drywall or the insulation not hardening properly, and these can be done seamlessly by using a proper spraying kit.

 Spraying in Lifts